MicrosoftDocs/azure-docs/articles/azure-government/connect-with-azure-pipelines.md

 ## Generate a service principal

-1. Download or copy and paste the [service principal creation](https://github.com/yujhongmicrosoft/spncreationn/blob/master/spncreation.ps1) powershell script into an IDE or editor.
+1. Download or copy and paste the [service principal creation](https://github.com/yujhongmicrosoft/spncreationn/blob/master/spncreation.ps1) PowerShell script into an IDE or editor.

 2. Open up the file and navigate to the `param` parameter.
 Replace the `$environmentName` variable with AzureUSGovernment."
 This sets the service principal to be created in Azure Government.

-3. Open your Powershell window and run the following command.
+3. Open your PowerShell window and run the following command.
 This command sets a policy that enables running local files.

    `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`